 A study promoted by Medical News Today found that “having asthma, allergic rhinitis, or atopic dermatitis (eczema) could increase a person’s risk of developing a mental illness.”

-While the study found connections between mental conditions and allergies, there were two findings that really stood out.
+While the study found connections between mental conditions and allergies, two findings stood out.
 First off, they found that “individuals with year-long allergies were more likely to have depression” and a more generalized finding that there is a “positive association between anxiety and seasonal allergies.”

-In short, there is definitely a connection between prolonged exposure to allergies and mental health, yet far more research needs to be done in order to understand that connection.
+In short, there is a connection between prolonged exposure to allergies and mental health, yet far more research needs to be done to understand that connection.

 Managing Allergy Symptoms with Plant-Based Foods